corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Some projects have the tendency to become overly complex, so regularly ask newcomers to review the codebase and give feedback what they find confusing.

-I wrote a [blog post](/blog/long-term-rust-maintenance/) on long-term Rust maintenance, which might be helpful for you.

 ## Next Steps